linkerd/website/linkerd.io/content/2.11/tasks/upgrade.md

 is independent of minor version, i.e. a *2.x.y* data plane and a *2.x + 1.z*
 control plane will work regardless of *y* and *z*.

-Rarely, specific minor versions violate this guarantee.
-(This is usually a bug that is fixed in a subsequence release.)
-Again, please check the version-specific release notes before proceeding.
+Please check the version-specific upgrade notes before proceeding.

 Note that new features introduced by the release may not be available for workloads with older data planes.